Professor Sabina Mihelj BA/MA University of Ljubljana, PhD Ljubljana Graduate School of the Humanities

-Sabina is currently completing a new book entitled From Media Systems to Media Cultures: Understanding Socialist Television, under contract with Cambridge University Press (expected publication date 2019).
-The book is based on a major comparative project, funded by the Leverhulme Trust, which examined television cultures across five communist countries, focusing on their involvement in shaping the perceptions and practices of private and public life, their entanglement with everyday routines and festive occasions, and their afterlives in post-communist media and memory.
+Sabina has recently published a new book entitled From Media Systems to Media Cultures: Understanding Socialist Television, (Cambridge University Press, 2018).
+The book is based on a project funded by the Leverhulme Trust, which examined television cultures across five communist countries, focusing on their involvement in shaping the perceptions and practices of private and public life, their entanglement with everyday routines and festive occasions, and their afterlives in post-communist media and memory.
 Apart from offering the first systematic transnational study of communist media, this project also develops a novel framework for comparative media research, which shifts the focus from comparing media systems to comparing media cultures.
-In addition, the results of the project are also feeding into a number of public exhibitions, including a touring exhibition on the modernization of everyday life in South-eastern Europe, the British Museum exhibition on the Currency of Communism, and a forthcoming exhibition entitled The Television Revolution, which is due to open in Los Angeles in 2019.
+The results of the project have also fed into several museum exhibitions, including a touring exhibition on the modernization of everyday life in South-eastern Europe, the British Museum exhibition on the Currency of Communism, and a forthcoming exhibition entitled The Television Revolution, due to open in Los Angeles in 2019.

 Major externally funded research projects: